Marcel Bigeard

-Marcel Bigeard (/fr/; February 14, 1916 – June 18, 2010), personal radio call-sign "Bruno", was a French military officer and politician who fought in World War II, the First Indochina War and the Algerian War.
+Marcel Maurice Bigeard (/fr/; February 14, 1916 – June 18, 2010), personal radio call-sign "Bruno", was a French military officer and politician who fought in World War II, the First Indochina War and the Algerian War.

 He was one of the commanders in the Battle of Dien Bien Phu and is thought by many to have been a dominating influence on French "unconventional" warfare thinking from that time onwards.
-He was one of the most decorated officers in France, and is particularly noteworthy because of his rise from being a regular soldier in 1936 to ultimately concluding his career in 1976 as a Lieutenant General and serving in the government of Valéry Giscard d'Estaing.
+He was one of the most decorated officers in France, and is particularly noteworthy because of his rise from being a regular soldier in 1936 to ultimately concluding his career in 1976 as a lieutenant general and serving as Secretary of State for Defence (19751976) under the presidency of Valéry Giscard d'Estaing.

-After leaving the military, Bigeard embarked on a political career serving as deputy of Meurthe-et-Moselle from 1978 to 1988 and became a prolific author.
+After leaving the military, Bigeard was elected a deputy of Meurthe-et-Moselle from 1978 to 1988 and became a prolific author.
 His final years were marked by a controversy surrounding allegations that he had overseen torture during the Algerian conflict; he denied the allegations of personal involvement, though defended the use of torture during the war as a necessary evil.

 Early life

 Marcel Bigeard was born in Toul, Meurthe-et-Moselle on February 14, 1916, the son of Charles Bigeard (1880–1948), a railway worker, and Sophie Bigeard (1880–1964), a domineering housewife.
 Bigeard's working-class family were staunchly patriotic, and believed France was the greatest nation in the world; Bigeard's often stated belief that France was worth fighting for stemmed from this upbringing.

 He also had an older sister, Charlotte Bigeard, four years his senior.
 Lorraine instilled a strong patriotism in him and his mother a will to win; those two would remain his strongest driving forces.
 At fourteen, Bigeard quit school to help his parents financially by taking a position in the local Société Générale bank, where he did well.